-Yellow bell pepper is a truly beneficial and healthy veggie for the guinea pigs, but of course, serve them in moderation due to the sugar.
-The best part is that our guinea pigs can benefit from vitamin C, which makes them healthy and protected from the dangerous scurvy disease (more in the sections below).
-Let’s see what else is in the yellow bell peppers, and find out more about the pros and cons of this veggie as food for the guinea pigs.
+Yellow bell pepper is a truly beneficial and healthy veggie for the guinea pigs.
+The best part is that our guinea pigs can benefit from vitamin C, which makes them sturdy and protected from the dangerous scurvy disease.

 Table of Content